lazyatom/interblah.net/soups/blog/why-is-nobody-using-refinements.snip.markdown

 ### Managing API changes

-Sometimes software we depend on changes it's behaviour.
+Sometimes software we depend on changes its behaviour.
 APIs change in newer versions of libraries, and in some cases even the language can change.

 For example, in Ruby 2, the behaviour of the `chars` method on `String`s changed from returning an enumerator to returning an `Array` of single-character strings.